Secret document for job hunting/career changes for non-major developers who spent 30 million won

 It is true that while the IT market boomed during the COVID-19 pandemic, the current period is somewhat more difficult than it was then.

-However, that doesn't mean the opportunities have disappeared.
+However, that does not mean the opportunities have disappeared.

-There are still developers who are successfully landing jobs, and cases of successful career moves continue to emerge.
+There are still developers who are successfully landing jobs, and cases of successful career transitions continue to emerge.

 I also changed jobs to a mid-sized fintech company in April 2025 and achieved a satisfying result in my salary negotiation.

-Additionally, I have been hearing news of successful employment from the mentees I am currently mentoring.
+Additionally, I am hearing news of successful employment from the mentees I am currently mentoring.

 Job postings are uploaded every day, and many companies are struggling because they cannot find competent developers.